15-410 Crash Machine

 Wikipedia: POST card).

-The crash machine is located in GHC 3000.
+The crash machine is located in the hallway outside Professor Eckhardt's office, GHC 4001.
 Support for the machine will be provided by .

 Running Your Kernel

 Note that your kernel won't work on machines with USB keyboards... except that some such machines have a "Legacy USB" option you can enable in the BIOS.
-If you enable this, you probably want to remember to disable it again later.
+If you enable "Legacy USB" on some machine you have so you can boot Pebbles kernels, you probably want to remember to disable it again later.

 Booting from a floppy disc